Kelso run project restoration project

-The next meeting of the LJRA will be Thursday September 14th at the Edgewater Inn.
-The meeting will start at 7PM.
-Come early for dinner or stay afterwards to socialize with members.
-We hope to see you there.
+The April meeting of the LJRA will be held Thursday April 12th at 7PM at the Edgewater Inn.
+Hope to see you there.

 Unfortunately, Mother Nature is playing dirty tricks on us again.
 The Little J watershed is predicted to receive 2-4 inches of snow late Friday night into Saturday afternoon.
 Out of concern for the safety of the volunteers and the effectiveness of the clean up (can’t see trash under inches of snow) the directors decided to cancel the River Bank Clean-up.
 We are considering scheduling a low water clean up this summer.
 Check back to the website for more information or visit the Facebook Page.
 We appreciate your willingness to participate.
 The next project will be habitat restoration at Kelso Run in June.

 The LJRA will meet on Thursday February 8th, at 7:00PM at the Edgewater Inn.
 Topics will include Brown Trout Behavior Study, the status of posted properties, upcoming projects and plans for the river bank clean-up scheduled for Saturday April 7th.